Economic participation

 Employment services

 jobactive was the Australian Government employment service that connected job seekers with employers and helped them find, prepare for and keep a job.
-The program ran from July 2015 to June 2022; it was replaced by Workforce Australia on 4 July 2022 (DEWR 2022).
-Unlike DES, which is targeted to help people with disability, jobactive was – and Workforce Australia is – a mainstream service open to all Australians seeking employment.
+The program ran from July 2015 to June 2022.
+It was replaced by Workforce Australia on 4 July 2022 (DEWR 2022).
+While DES is a service specifically targeted to help people with disability, jobactive was – and Workforce Australia is – a mainstream service open to all Australians seeking employment.

 System measure: Proportion of people with disability using jobactive who obtain at least one job placement in a 12-month period which later converted to a 26-week outcome